-This focused issue on “Laparoendoscopic Surgery for Benign Oesophagogastric Conditions” is edited by Dr. Muhammed Ashraf Memon, from South East Queensland Surgery (SEQS) and Sunnybank Obesity Centre, Sunnybank, Queensland, Australia; and Dr. Abe Fingerhut, from Department of Surgery, Medical University of Graz, Graz, Austria.
+This focused issue on “Laparoendoscopic Surgery for Benign Esophagogastric Conditions” is edited by Prof. Muhammed Ashraf Memon, from Mayne Medical School, School of Medicine, University of Queensland, Brisbane, Queensland, Australia, and Prof. Abe Fingerhut, from Section for Surgical Research, Department of Surgery, Medical University of Graz, Graz, Austria.

 Prof. Muhammed Ashraf Memon is a general surgeon of over 25 years’ experience.
 Encompassing both open and minimally-invasive techniques, Prof. Memon offers open and laparoscopic upper and lower gastrointestinal surgery for benign and malignant conditions and undertakes both diagnostic and therapeutic endoscopy and capsule endoscopy.
 His ongoing commitment to research is demonstrated through his active participation in evidence based clinical research projects and his publications in high impact medical journals.
 He has published more than 150 papers in various international journals.